AJBotVerse/RequestTrackerBot/README.md

 * API ID & API Hash - Get both from https://my.telegram.org
 * Bot Token - Get easily from [Bot Father](https://t.me/BotFather)
 * User ID - Your User ID.
+* CHANNEL ID - ID of your Channel
+* GROUP ID - ID of your Group

 After meeting the requirements, fill the bot/credentials.py file and then depoly the bot successfully.